powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$Aliases$$ | Additional unique identifiers associated with each network component |
 | $$Properties$$ | To add additional data items to network components |

-The `Id` is the only required attribute and by default `Fictitious` is set to `false`. `Aliases` offers the possibility of adding additional unique identifiers to each component.
-An `Alias` can be qualified to indicate what it corresponds to. `Properties` allows to associate additional arbitrary data items under the general schema of pairs `<key, value>`.
+All equipment and the network itself are identified by a unique identifier which is the only required attribute.
+They can have a human readable name. offer the possibility of adding additional unique identifiers to each component.
+An alias can be qualified to indicate what it corresponds to.

+Properties allow associating additional arbitrary data items under the general schema of pairs `<Key, Value>`.

+To identify non-physical network components, one can use the fictitious property that is set to `false` by default.

 ### Network
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Network.html)